-Push the needle through the center of the rubber stopper of the vial.
-Inject the water into the vial by slowly pushing down on the plunger of the syringe.
+5. Push the needle through the center of the rubber stopper of the vial.
+Inject the sterile water into the vial by slowly pushing down on the plunger of the syringe.

-Leave the syringe in the vial.
-While carefully holding the syringe and vial, swirl gently to mix the powder and water together.
-When it is mixed, it will look clear and have no particles in it.
-Do not shake or you will create bubbles in your medicine.
+6. Leave the syringe in the vial.
+Gently swirl the vial until the solution is clear and without residue.
+Avoid forming bubbles during dissolution.

+NOTE: When it is mixed, it will look clear and have no particles in it.
+Do NOT shake or it may create bubbles in your medication.

-Draw the total contents of the vial into the syringe.
+7. Draw the total contents of the vial into the syringe.
 If liquid is left in the vial, invert the vial, pull back the needle until the opening of the needle is just inside the stopper.
 If you look from the side through the gap in the stopper, you can control the movement of the needle and the liquid.